 95. Mallory Square Sunset Celebrations: Every night is a party in Key West.
-With comedy shows, performances, live music, and vendors, and come ready for an incredible sunset.
+With comedy shows, performances, live music, and vendors, come ready for an incredible sunset.

-96. The Blue Hole, MM 30.2: While the ocean tends to get all of the fanfare, this freshwater lake is worth visiting.
+96. The Blue Hole, MM 30.2: While the ocean tends to get all the fanfare, this freshwater lake is worth visiting.

 97. Key West First Legal Rum Distillery Tour: Still going strong, this is a must for rum lovers.